Call us 0333 370 4333

 The offence may be committed whether or not a suicide or an attempt at suicide occurs.

-Acts capable of encouraging or assisting a suicide.
+Acts capable of encouraging or assisting suicide.

 The Act does not specify those acts which would specifically encourage or assist a suicide and such deliberations are for a Jury to decide when considering the evidence presented by the Prosecution to the Court.